 About

-Offering cents and sensibility to families, micro business owners, nonprofit organizations and now writers!
+Offering clear information on taxes and business to micro business owners, homeschool nonprofit organizations and writers!

 Professional Affiliations